TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 12/1 Samuel 12.24.md

 ---

-Only fear Jehovah, and serve him in truth with all your heart; for consider how great things he hath done for you.
+Only fear Yahweh, and serve him in truth with all your heart; for consider how great things he has done for you.